Dualboi/Learning-React/react-test/README.md

+# Workspace for learning React from the ground up
+I aim to finish this project workspace by the end of my current placement finishing with some kind of portfolio peice built in React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.